 • Key Limitation: Kinetico systems are not DIY-friendly and all service must be handled through their dealer network.

-7. Whirlpool/GE Water Softener Valves
+7. Whirlpool/GE/Kenmore Water Softener Valves

 Retail Focus: Big-box brands sold at Lowe’s, Home Depot, and online